zkxs/stationeers/generic/atmospherics/README.md

   - One pipenet, connected to rooms via passive vents.
     - This allows easy pressure control without using logic on one billion active vents (each of which would cost 100W regardless of delta-P)
     - Might need a holding tank if it's needing constant filtering.
+    - Risks of a passive vs active system
       - If *anything* breaks your whole base will drain.
 Doors won't help you.
 Perhaps add digital valves?
 Each one costs 25 Watts to keep open.
 But how to detect a breach?
+      - If any room is contaminated it will spread to the whole base
+      - We might have a single tick to detect an issue in a different room and seal our room off
   - The distro pipe will be maintained directly.
 This reduces expensive temperature correction we'd get from using holding tanks constantly.
     - Filters will engage to remove any gas that is in excess
     - Pumps will engage to add any gas that is lacking